Table of Contents

 What is Compound Interest?

 In simple terms, compound interest is the interest you earn on your interest.
+When used in investing, the growth rate is more relevant.
 That may be confusing at first but let me show you an example to illustrate what I mean.

 You can see that in year one, you essentially make 8%($800/$10000) taking your total to $10,800.